 Motor Vehicle Accidents

 Provide this information to the police, other drivers, and owners of damaged property.
-Then, the responding officers may give out SR-13 Forms if the property damages exceed $250 or if there are fatalities.
-These will need to be submitted within 30 days to the Alabama Department of Public Safety.
+The responding officers may give out an SR-13 form if the property damages exceed $250 or if there are fatalities.
+These forms will need to be submitted within 30 days to the Alabama Department of Public Safety.

 When to Seek Legal Help

 Many car wreck victims are unsure as to whether they should contact a lawyer.
 They may believe that bad things just happen sometimes and are willing to let it go.
 However, there are many situations that warrant seeking the advice of an experienced attorney.

 First and foremost, if you or someone you love was seriously injured, your medical bills may start piling up.
 This can also affect your future earning potential.
 You may start to worry about your ability to go back to work.
 If another party is at-fault for the accident, you may be entitled to financial payment to compensate for these losses.

 Second, your insurance company may offer you a settlement, but it may be less than you need or deserve.
 Before you accept any settlement, reach out to a car accident lawyer who can explain the terms of your insurance policy, your rights, and the applicable laws in the state of Alabama.
 Even if you decide to take a settlement, it is better to be prepared by talking with a lawyer before an insurance company offer comes your way.

 If medical expenses and damages are higher than the liable party’s insurance coverage provides, there might be other ways to seek compensation.
 This can be especially important if there are serious injuries or permanent disability, as this can incur future medical expenses and affect future earning potential.
 In times like these, it is more than wise to reach out for help.

 How Can a Lawyer Help You After a Motor Vehicle Accident?